racoelhosilva/ESOF_ECOnnect/docs/product-vision.md

 ## ECOnnect

 [//]: <> (Slogan Idea)
 ### Small actions, big impact: stay connected for a  sustainable tomorrow!

-[//]: <> (Vision Statement -- follows the provided template for now) For the academic community members, who want to share and discover actions that promote sustainability, ECOnnect is a smartphone application that promotes small everyday actions to create a positive and supportive community through shared experiences, ideas and photos leading to a better and more sustainable future.
-Unlike other content-sharing apps, our product is specifically made for students and sustainability, allowing rating other posts whilst also having challenges and rankings that users can compete in.
+[//]: <> (Vision Statement)
+In an era facing serious environmental issues, everyone needs to take action toward a brighter future, but how exactly?
+ECOnnect addresses this question by embracing community and collaboration, encouraging academic members to promote and share eco-friendly actions and ideas.
+Together, we can achieve meaningful results with simple everyday contributions.
+Come help us!

 [//]: <> (Main Features)
 ## Features